alphagov/gds-way/README.md

 ## Making functional changes

 The GDS Way is built from the [Tech Docs Template](https://github.com/alphagov/tech-docs-template) repository.
-Any functional changes and bug fixes should be made here first, then follow the instructions [here](https://github.com/alphagov/tech-docs-template#updating-a-project-to-use-the-latest-template) to update the GDS Way.
+Any functional changes and bug fixes should be made to that project first, then follow the instructions [here](https://github.com/alphagov/tech-docs-template#updating-a-project-to-use-the-latest-template) to update the GDS Way.